osandov/drgn/vmtest/README.rst

 drgn has a significant amount of code (both core and in helpers) which is dependent on the Linux kernel version.
 This code is tested on multiple Linux kernel versions in a virtual machine.
 These tests can be run on all supported kernels with ``python3 setup.py test -K``.
-This requires QEMU, BusyBox, and zstd to be installed.
+This requires QEMU and zstd to be installed.

 Tests can also be run on specific kernels with ``-k``.
 This takes a comma-separated list of kernels which are wildcard patterns (e.g., ``5.6.*``)